pwwang/Bioinformatics-cheatsheet/README.md

 - **[SignaLink](http://signalink.org/)**: An integrated resource to analyze signaling pathway cross-talks, transcription factors, miRNAs and regulatory enzymes.
 - **[SMPDB](http://smpdb.ca/)**: SMPDB (The Small Molecule Pathway Database) is an interactive, visual database containing more than 618 small molecule pathways found in humans.
 More than 70% of these pathways (>433) are not found in any other pathway database.
 - **[Yeast Pathways Database](http://pathway.yeastgenome.org/)**: The Yeast Pathways Database is a collection of manually curated metabolic pathways and enzymes of Saccharomyces cerevisiae.

+#### Pathway Predictions
+- **[PIUMet](http://fraenkel-nsf.csbi.mit.edu/PIUMet/)**: Inferring Disease-Modifying Pathways and Hidden Components via Integrative Analysis of Metabolite Features with Various Omic Data. [@Ref](http://www.nature.com/nmeth/journal/v13/n9/pdf/nmeth.3940.pdf)

+#### Pathway/Network analysis
+- **[HotNet2](https://github.com/raphael-group/hotnet2)**: HotNet2 is an algorithm for finding significantly altered subnetworks in a large gene interaction network.
+While originally developed for use with cancer mutation data, the current release also supports any application in which meaningful scores can be assigned to genes in the network. [@Ref](http://www.nature.com/ng/journal/v47/n2/full/ng.3168.html)

 ## Drug/Chemicals
 ### Drug/Small Molecule Database